justschen/justschen/README.md

 - ✨ My favorite hobbies are bouldering and playing guitar
 - 💻 Currently working on full-stack applications in Typescript/Electron
 - 📫 How to reach me: justinshawnchen@berkeley.edu
+- 🚀 Fun fact: I've launched 3 satellites into space and been in mission control @ Cape Canaveral Air Force Base.

 **Links**